reyadussalahin/problem-solving/README.md

 # OJ list:
-Here oj_name has been used to create directory
+These are the short-codes for "oj_name" that has been (and wil be) used to create directory
 - [Codeforces:](https://codeforces.com)
     - oj_name: codeforces
 - [Codechef:](https://www.codechef.com/)